hantsy/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 ## IDE

-The source codes are maven based, it is IDE independent, so you can selsect any your favorate IDE.
-We will use JPA critera metadata for type safe query, and lombok to simplfy the codes, you have to perform extra steps to make sure it works with IDE.
+The source codes are Maven based, it is IDE independent, so you can choose your favorate IDE.
+Nowdays the popular IDEs includes Eclipse, IDEA, NetBeans.

+We will use JPA critera metadata to provide type safe query, and use Lombok to simplfy the codes, you have to enable **Annotation Processing** feature in your IDEs.

 ### Spring ToolSuite